CDSoft/pp/src/pp.md

     Here, [link] is not parsed as a third parameter of \macro

 Arguments are stripped.
-Removing leading and ending spaces helps preserving line structure in the document.
+Removing leading and trailing spaces helps preserving line structure in the document.

-The last argument can also be enclosed between lines of tildas or backquotes (of the same length).
+The last argument can be enclosed between lines of tildas or backquotes (of the same length) instead of parenthesis, brackets or braces and.
-This is useful for literate programming, diagrams or scripts (see examples later).
+This is useful for literate programming, diagrams or scripts (see [examples](#examples)).
-Code block arguments are not stripped to preserve leading and ending spaces or blank lines.
+Code block arguments are not stripped: leading- and trailing-spaces and blank lines are preserved.

 Arguments can be on separate lines but must not be separated by blank lines.